siddhanth98/Big-data-analysis-for-online-research-publications/documentation.md

      3. Incollection
      4. Phdthesis

+  - Due to the incompleteness of the last PHDThesis publication entry of the 138th chunk, only 137 input files are input to the mappers.

   - The XMLParser program will read all chunked xml files in sequence and will create the corresponding text files to be fed to the mappers.
-These 138 input files will be placed in the same directory as that of the chunked xml files.
+These 137 input files will be placed in the same directory as that of the chunked xml files.
-   If fewer than 138 input files are to be fed to the mappers (possibly to speed up execution time), then the `conf.NUM_INPUT_FILES` entry in the `src/main/resources/configuration/task.conf` file has to be changed to some smaller value.
+   If fewer than 137 input files are to be fed to the mappers (possibly to speed up execution time), then the `conf.NUM_INPUT_FILES` entry in the `src/main/resources/configuration/task.conf` file has to be changed to some smaller value.

   - Each input file will be read using a KeyValueTextInputFormat in which each line will have the main components of 1 publication.
   - `` `publication_title_name` `publication_year` `publication_venue_name` ``